dynamiciterativeprocess/Lee-Mykland-Test-Statistic/README.md

     -   Ensure your price data is in a list or array format.
     -   Determine the sampling frequency of your data (in minutes).

+## References
+ Lee, Suzanne S., and Per A. Mykland.
+"Jumps in financial markets: A new nonparametric test and jump dynamics."
+The Review of Financial Studies 21.6 (2007): 2535-2563.

+Davis, Richard A.
+"Maximum likelihood estimation for stochastic processes."
+DJE Working Paper No. 2016-008. (https://sites.duke.edu/djepapers/files/2016/11/Davis.pdf)